 Subaddress Elements

+Note: Draft NENA standard approaches this differently than FGDC.
+Do Counties want to change?
+If so, wait for final approved NENA standard?

 Within the draft national standard, the two subaddress elements are formatted as repeating pairs because some addresses have multiple subaddress types.
 This is easy to do in an XML schema, but in a database requires a related table.
 Because MetroGIS will have implementations that use flat files without related tables (e.g. shape files), it was decided to include two sets of subaddress elements.
 Any additional subaddress information should be put into the Location Description field.